gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 ### Using an external Prometheus server

+NOTE: **Note:**
-> **Note:** Prometheus and most exporters do not support authentication.
+Prometheus and most exporters do not support authentication.
 We do not recommend exposing them outside the local network.

 A few configuration changes are required to allow GitLab to be monitored by an external Prometheus server.
 External servers are recommended for highly available deployments of GitLab with multiple nodes.

+To use an external Prometheus server:

 1. Edit `/etc/gitlab/gitlab.rb`.
 1. Disable the bundled Prometheus: